bowtoes/brrtools/readme.md

 # BRRTOOLS
-A custom C99 library with the goal to have a single place for multiple miscellaneous utilities that are generally useful.
-Also with the goal of having them be cross-platform.
+A custom C99 library with the goal to have a single place for multiple cross-platform, miscellaneous utilities that are generally useful.

 Has absolutely no relation to [BRRtools](https://github.com/Optiroc/BRRtools)
 ## Contents